alexfarlander/stitch-run/docs/strategy/Stitch_Roadmap_3.md

   // 1.
 Reset canvas to initial state await resetCanvas(canvasId);

   // 2.
-Spawn demo entities
+Spawn demo entities at various positions await spawnDemoEntities(canvasId);
-  await spawnDemoEntities(canvasId);
+  // Monica: at Paying Customers
+  // Ross: at Free Trial
+  // Rachel: traveling on edge
+  // Phoebe: just entered from YouTube

   // 3.
 Trigger workflows with delays
   for (const entity of demoEntities) {